New user tutorial with QEMU

 $ cd temp

 Cloud images typically come with cloud-init pre-installed and configured to run on first boot.
-You will not need to worry about installing cloud-init for now, since we are not manually creating our own image in this tutorial.
+We don’t need to worry about installing cloud-init for now, since we are not manually creating our own image in this tutorial.

 In our case, we want to select the latest Ubuntu LTS.
 Let’s download the server image using wget: